-Use Workers KV directly from Rust · Cloudflare Workers docs
+Use Workers KV directly from Rust

 You can now access this KV namespace as the variable

-KV_FROM_RUST in JS.
+KV_FROM_RUST in JavaScript.
 To read or write from the namespace in Rust, you need to pass the whole object to the Rust handler function:

 worker/worker.js

-return await handle(KV_FROM_RUST, request);}
+return await handle(KV_FROM_RUST, request);

 Note that the signature of your Rust handler differs from the template, which merely returns a

-String from Rust and keeps the request and response handling purely on the JS side.
+String from Rust and keeps the request and response handling purely on the JavaScript side.
 This tutorial will try to do as much as possible in Rust and pass the request directly to the wasm handler, which will then construct and return a response.
-To do this, declare

 web-sys as one of your Rust dependencies and explicitly enable the